nightscout/cgm-remote-monitor/README.md

 ## Installation notes for users with nginx or Apache reverse proxy for SSL/TLS offloading:

 - Your site redirects insecure connections to `https` by default.
 If you use a reverse proxy like nginx or Apache to handle the connection security for you, make sure it sets the `X-Forwarded-Proto` header.
-Otherwise nightscout will be unable to know if it was called through a secure connection and will try to redirect you to the https version.
+Otherwise, nightscout will be unable to know if it was called through a secure connection and will try to redirect you to the https version.
 If you're unable to set this Header, you can change the `INSECURE_USE_HTTP` setting in nightscout to true in order to allow insecure connections without being redirected.
 - In case you use a proxy.
-Do not use an external network interfaces for hosting Nightscout.
-Make sure the unsecure port is not available from a remote network connection
+Do not use an external network interface for hosting Nightscout.
+Make sure the insecure port is not available from a remote network connection
 - HTTP Strict Transport Security (HSTS) headers are enabled by default, use settings `SECURE_HSTS_HEADER` and `SECURE_HSTS_HEADER_*`
 - See [Predefined values for your server settings](#predefined-values-for-your-server-settings-optional) for more details